 I am documenting the process so that you can try it on your garden and indoor plants too.

 benefits of adding a scoby to your compost

 The Permaculture Research Institute wrote a pretty detailed piece about the benefits of adding scoby from the popular fermented tea, kombucha, to your garden.
-The kombucha culture provides healthy bacteria to soil and compost, encouraging a healthy and robust ecosystem.
+The kombucha culture conditions soil with the addition of good bacteria that encourages a healthy and robust ecosystem.
 They even cite a study in Comprehensive Reviews in Food Science and Food Safety that reports that kombucha scoby aids water filtration when placed in the ground.

 To summarize, the suggested and known benefits of adding extra scoby to your soil or compost: